kittykatattack/hexi/README.md

 - A `createParticles` function for creating all kinds of particle effects for games.
 Use the `particleEmitter` function to create a constant stream of particles.
 - Use `scaleToWindow` to make the game automatically scale to its maximum size and align itself for the best fit inside the browser window.
-Use `enableFullscreen` to make the browser enter full screen mode.
 - Tiled Editor support using `makeTiledWorld`.
 Design your game in Tiled Editor and access all the sprites, layers and objects directly in your game code.
 It's an extremely fun, quick and easy way to make